Using the Data Lakehouse for Vault CRM

 Viewing Deleted Records in the Data Lakehouse

-For downstream data reconciliation, Deleted records in Vault CRM are exposed in a single, consolidated table named z_deleted_object_records.
+For downstream data reconciliation, deleted records in Vault CRM are exposed in a single, consolidated table named z_deleted_object_records.
 Each row in the table represents a Delete event, representing the deletion history of the Vault up to four months in the past.
 The table contains the following columns:

 • id – The ID of the deleted record